north2arctic/north2arctic.github.io/_pages/draft.md

 author_profile: true
 published: true
 ---
-On September 8th 2021 we woke up in Icy Bay to our last day on our journey, a beatiful sunny day.
+On September 7th 2021 we woke up in Icy Bay to our last day on our journey, a beatiful sunny day.
 We crossed Icy Bay that we couldn't cross in late May 2021.
 We set up camp one last time and took the time to make a fire.
 Both deep in toughts, we started reflecting how hard it was to have to give up in this same spot 2.5 months ago.
 We did not realize back then how burned out we had been in May from the bad and cold weather.
 The Inside Passage and Lost Coast had been harder than expected.
 And when Ricardo got injured and a storm that would last 7 days made it impossible to cross Icy Bay, we had to take a break that we should have taken earlier.
-The forced break made it impossible to do the whole route, we had to leave out the Brooks Range and Noatak River.
+The forced break meant that we could not complete whole route, and had to leave out the Brooks Range and Noatak River.
 But on this September 8th we were so grateful that we had a chance to return to Alaska and have a different experience.
 We restarted at Denali National Park, had a blast hiking through the gorgeous Alaska Range and Wrangels, paddled down the Copper River which unexpectedly became one of the highlights of the whole trip, and hiked along the Lost Coast in much better weather back to Icy Bay.

 Our heads full of memories, we stared into the fire.
 Above us the sandhill cranes flew south.
 The winter was coming.
 We had closed the loop.
 Ricardo felt accomplished and ready to go home but Salomé was sad that the adventure had come to an end.
 She leaned onto Ricardo’s shoulder and quietly whispered into his ear: “Next year we come back and finish the crossing, no?”